Bira/octopus-carnival/_posts/2017-05-01-hells-rebels-player-guide.md

 </figure>
 {:/nomarkdown}

+This part of a series!
+Go to the [project page][6] to see all entries.

 When reading an adventure in this way, it's useful and fun to imagine a group of PCs going through them, and try to figure out how they can tackle each challenge.
 Who should make up our PC party here?
 Let's read through the Player's